douglasjunior/ignore-dependency-scripts/README.md

 ## Why?

 Sometimes when working with private projects, we have the need to reuse some parts of our code in many projects.
-But, we know that maintain a private `npm registry` is a pain and require a lot of attention.
+But, we know that maintaining a private `npm registry` is a pain and requires a lot of attention.

 So, the easiest way, is to install our private repo as a dependency directly from git.
-But, this come with some caveats like the inability to use `.npmignore` and the **the lack of an option to "prevents pre/post scripts" when installed as a dependency.**
+But, this comes with some caveats like the inability to use `.npmignore` and the **lack of an option to "prevent pre/post scripts" when installed as a dependency.**

 Some examples of scripts that we might want to prevent from running when installed as a dependency is: